HerrWaffel/image-packer/README.md

-# Image Collection
+# Image Packer

 This Blender addon allows you to combine multiple images into a single image using different packing algorithms.
 You can also add padding to each image as needed.
-The Image Collection panel is only visible in the Image Editor area.
+The Image Packer panel is only visible in the Image Editor area.

 ![Screenshot](screenshot.png)